Early Bird Offer! Free tickets to meet independent experts at this summer's Build It Live

 The age of the property could also reveal further improvements that need to be made, such as electrics and plumbing.
 You may also choose to upgrade your main home’s insulation to meet modern living standards if you’re extending a period property.
 “Look to put your money into improving the fabric of your existing property.
 Any funds leftover can then go towards an extension,” adds Caroline.

-Anyone building an extension will question ‘how much does a house extension cost?’ and the result will vary significantly on a case-by-case basis.
+Anyone looking to extend their home will question ‘how much does an extension cost?‘ and the result will vary significantly on a case-by-case basis.
 The Build It Estimating Service has developed a series of benchmark costings for extensions, based on a main contractor build route.
-This is how much your house extension could cost:
+This is how much your house extension could cost per m²:

-A typical starting point for a 25m² single-storey addition built to a standard specification would be around £1,900 to £2,400 per m² of floor space.
+A typical starting point for a 25m² single-storey addition built to a standard specification could cost £1,900 to £2,400 per m² of floor space.

 This spec would include materials such as brick and block, PVCu windows, standard patio doors and torch-on felt or concrete roof tiles.
 Expect to pay in the region of £2,700+ per m² if you want to use premium materials (aluminium glazed doors, clay tiles etc).